 Social media can be a powerful tool but only when used appropriately.
 Think about your company and your brand when choosing to invest time in a platform.

-I don’t have a winning formula but, if you’re looking for pharma scientists on Instagram, for example, while not outside the realm of possibilities, it’s likely not the best use of your time to run a dedicated recruitment marketing campaign there.
+I don’t have a winning formula but, if you’re looking for pharma scientists on Instagram, for example, while not outside the realm of possibility it’s likely not the best use of your resources to run a dedicated recruitment marketing campaign there.

-However you can always have a “Life at X” Instagram page—especially if you have a pet-friendly office.
+However, you can always have a “Life at [Company]” Instagram page—especially if you have a pet-friendly office.
 That always goes down well on the platform (pay your pet tax!).

-Twitter is a bit more universal, and it can be a place where you put out more general content about “life at X” or job posts.
+X is a bit more universal, and it can be a place where you put out more general content about “life at [Company]” or job posts.
 In some industries, really outstanding candidates can be found actively participating in the conversations on X.

 Careers page—utilise your ATS